 In this webinar, the technical side of the verticals will be discussed.
 How do the smart contracts work and how will this be implemented and how the tokens are categorized in the ITSA framework.

-The program managers are important stakeholders in the vertical programmes.
+The program managers are important stakeholders in the vertical programme.
 The program manager is providing expertise and services as a venture builder and/or accelerator by selecting, coaching and monitoring ventures to develop and/or accelerate (initial) business ideas into successful ventures.

 For each vertical, the Program Manager is responsible for and will take care of providing for a clear definition of assets the vertical consists of in terms of the theme, technology, industry category, and segment of industry the relevant ventures share.
 In this webinar, the following topics will be addressed: Program management, selection, acceleration, and monitoring of ventures.

 The Netherlands is a resilient, progressive country.
 It has a healthy business climate with over 450 multinationals like Philips, Heineken, and Unilever, an established financial industry and high ranking academic institutions in order to make it a solid home for technological development.

 Yet very little and a very fragmented supply of venture funding is available with little or no institutional investor contribution.
 After validating, business models of early- and later-stage startups with revenue between Eur 0 - 1 mln, fall into a critical valley of death where there is little or no funding available.
 In order to ensure that ventures get access to investors and funds, there are challenges to be addressed:

 For the above-mentioned reasons, having a well-designed technological infrastructure does not necessarily mean that raising capital or listing a security token can be done efficiently for ventures.
 An optimal, aligned process is needed to help ventures start, grow and scale.
 For this purpose, the concept of a venture vertical has been developed.

 The vertical will be offered to Investors in the primary market as one single (bundled) investment offer using standardised documentation, standardised issuing practices and complying to a standardised framework of investor requirements.
 Subsequent Funding will take place when the relevant venture satisfies pre-agreed Milestones.